 Using mind interactions means you can craft a completely new type of gaming experience.

 One approach is to take an existing game and embed our visual overlays onto objects to make them mind-interactable.
 You can even customize the visual overlays to match your aesthetic, and tie the trigger to any action you want.
-Or perhaps you’d like to make a twist on a classic game such as pong or matching cards.
+Or perhaps you’d like to make a twist on a classic game.

 The ambitious can develop gaming experiences especially designed around Brain-Computer Interface (BCI) technology.
 Storylines that use magic, take place in the future, or exist in alternate realities often feature impossible actions.
 Incorporating mind interactions can be a way to get a little bit closer to actually living the storyline.
 Imagine…